rpibitsy/R-Pi-4--SetUpDocs/README.md

 ```
 chmod u+x MQTTX-1.9.1-arm64.AppImage
 ```
+(after changing t the folder where it was put)

 Then add to the menu using the "Menu Editor" found under "Preferences".

 ### Using Tmux